 Police and Crime Panel

-This includes two independent community members, who may speak and vote at the meetings.
+This includes two independent co-opted members, who may speak and vote at the meetings.

 There is provision for four statutory co-optees with regard to the scrutiny of education functions:

 - a Church of England Diocesan representative;

 - representatives of the district and borough councils in Suffolk